jadamb13/dementia-predictor/README.md

 ### Purpose and Overview

 #### Problem Statement
-Currently, 81% of early dementia diagnoses are missed and 67% of all dementia diagnoses at the PCP level.
-Research indicates this is due to many factors — some of which included time constraints during PCP evaluations, lack of training and knowledge about dementia, and decreased confidence in identifying symptoms of dementia by physicians.
+Currently, two-thirds of all dementia and 91% of early dementia is missed in the primary care setting.
+(Parmar et al., 2014) Research indicates this is due to many factors — some of which included time constraints during PCP evaluations, lack of training and knowledge about dementia, and decreased confidence in identifying symptoms of dementia by physicians.
 Current diagnosis typically requires referral to a specialist for additional costly, invasive, or stigmatized testing and further delays diagnosis.